Skip to content ↓

 Meadows Curriculum

-Our curriculum is based around five main principles along with our Well Being Wheel.
-The 5 principles are: Unique Child, Positive Relationships, Key Knowledge & Skills, Love of Learning, Global Citizens.
+Our curriculum is built around five key principles—Unique Child, Positive Relationships, Key Knowledge & Skills, Love of Learning, and Global Citizens—alongside our Wellbeing Wheel and the National Curriculum.

 Love of Learning